mounikasrinivasarao/calculate-bmi/README.md

 Obesity: BMI ≥ 30
 Detailed Features
 Input Validation
 The BMI Calculator ensures that users enter valid numerical values for weight and height.
-It handles common input errors and prompts the user to enter correct values if invalid data is detected.
+It handles common input errors and prompts users to enter correct values if invalid data is detected.

 BMI Calculation
 The BMI is calculated using the standard formula.
 The result is rounded to two decimal places for clarity.